NathanCustom Tailors

 "$129 is too cheap to be good."

-A $129 wool blend suit from us uses the same type of fabric as a $500 suit from Hockerty.
+A $129 wool blend suit from us uses the same category of fabric as a $500 suit from an online brand.
 The difference is not in the fabric or the construction -- it is in the business overhead.
-Our tailors in Hoi An are not paying $15,000/month in Manhattan rent.
-They are not buying Google ads at $12 per click.
-They are not paying commissions to a showroom sales team.
+Our tailors in Hoi An are not paying Manhattan rent of more than $4,000 a month for a one-bedroom,5 not buying Google ads at $12 per click, not paying commissions to a showroom sales team.
 That is where the savings come from.

 "Can I trust measurements taken at home?"

-This is a legitimate concern, and we take it seriously.
+A legitimate concern, and we take it seriously.
 Our measurement guide has been refined over years of remote orders.
-We also accept a reference garment -- if you have a suit, jacket, or shirt that fits you well, you can send us the measurements from that piece.
+We also accept a reference garment -- if you have a suit, jacket, or shirt that fits you well, send us its measurements.
 Between guided self-measurement and reference garments, we achieve fit accuracy comparable to in-person measuring.
 And if something needs adjustment, we handle it.

 "Why not just buy off the rack and get it altered?"

 You can.
-A decent off-the-rack suit from Macy's or Nordstrom runs $300-600, plus $75-200 in alterations.
-That gets you a suit that was designed for a generic body shape and modified to sort-of fit yours.
-A custom suit is built from scratch to your measurements, your proportions, your posture.
-The difference is visible and it is felt every time you put it on.
-When a custom suit costs $129-289, the math stops making sense for off-the-rack.
+A decent off-the-rack suit from Macy's or Nordstrom runs $300-$600, plus $75-$200 in alterations.4 That gets you a suit designed for a generic body shape and modified to sort-of fit yours.
+A custom suit is built from scratch to your measurements, proportions, and posture.
+When a fully custom suit costs $129-$289, the math stops making sense for off-the-rack.

 "What about returns or problems?"

 We stand behind every suit.
-With 25+ years of experience and 364+ verified five-star Google reviews, our reputation is everything.
-We are not a faceless warehouse brand -- we are real people in Hoi An who take this craft seriously.
-If there is an issue, you talk directly to us, not to a customer service chatbot.
+With 400+ verified five-star Google reviews, our reputation is everything.
+We are not a faceless warehouse brand -- we are real people in Hoi An.
+If there is an issue, you talk directly to us, not to a customer-service chatbot.

 Who Should (and Should Not) Use Nathan Tailors